Yuefeng Ruan, Ph.D., Research Scientist, Agriculture and Agri-Food Canada;

 Mitchell Japp, MSc., Provincial Specialist, Cereal Crops, Saskatchewan Ministry of Agriculture

 Fusarium head blight (FHB) has become the number one enemy of durum wheat producers in Canada.
-By providing information on durum wheat variety response to FHB, this article complements the Saskatchewan Ministry of Agriculture factsheet.
+By providing information on durum wheat variety response to FHB, this article complements the Ministry of Agriculture fusarium head blight factsheet.